 18. This is repeated when we assign the remaining two resources to the task.

-19. You will now notice that total Work is remains as 40 person hours.
+19. You will now notice that total Work remains as 40 person-hours.
 All four resources will now work for 10 hours each.

-MS Project support three different task types.
-Each one has a relevance in scheduling.
+MS Project supports three different task types.
+Each one has relevance in scheduling.
 However, you should be careful while changing the task types lest MSP automatically changes something else and spoils your whole schedule.